th-otto/MagicOnLinux/README.md

 # License

-The MagicLinux emulator is licensed according to GPLv3, see LICENSE file.
+The MagicOnLinux emulator is licensed according to GPLv3, see LICENSE file.

 # External Licenses